majkrzak/sp-sota-maps/readme.md

 pip install --user --break-system-packages --verbose ./lib
 ```

-This will install `sota` python module, together with a `sota` helper executable.
+This will install the `sota` Python module, together with the `sota` helper executable.

 ### Baking or preloading the cache

-File system cache is used by the library to reduce heavy repetitive calculations and load on the data servers.
+A file system cache is used by the library to reduce heavy, repetitive calculations and load on the data servers.
-Cache directory is specified by the `SOTA_CACHE` environment variable and defaults to `./cache`.
+The cache directory is specified by the `SOTA_CACHE` environment variable and defaults to `./cache`.

 Baking process is recommended if all or bigger amount of summits will be processed.
 In case of processing only one summit, it is enough to relay on the on demand cache generation.